krishna-waidande/krishna-waidande.github.io/trello.md

 + `Done`: As a completion of my task, I move the task ticket to done.

-Now let me tell you how did Trello help me to keep track of my daily task.

 My Experience :

 ---

 I am working as technical staff at Krishagni.
 My role is to upgrade the client servers & install our OpenSpecimen product on client server.
 The Installation process is a little bit long process.
-We need to ask the client about providing us with an environment to install OpenSpecimen, this process takes a long time all the conversation happens in the emails.
-So we need to maintain the status of each client.
+We need to ask the client about providing us with an environment to install OpenSpecimen, All the conversation happens on the emails, we need to maintain the status of each client.
 If Trello were not there it was so difficult for me to keep track of all the clients.
-Sometimes client or we forgot to take follow-ups on the mails. but as we can see a ticket is the On-Hold state on Trello board from a long time. it helps us to take follow-up of emails.
+Sometimes client or we forgot to take follow-ups on the mails, but as we can see a ticket is the On-Hold state on Trello board from a long time. it helps us to take follow-up of emails.

 ---